-Laura Wimmer, Board President
+Laura Wimmer, Board Chair

 Morgan is from Radford, Virginia.
 She is a single mother of three boys which includes a set of mirror-image identical twins and a dog (also a boy).
 In her free time she enjoys watching/playing sports with her children, traveling to new places, and spending time with family.
 In 2012, she obtained her Associate of Applied Science in Administrative Support Technology with a Specialization in Medical Administration Support.
 In 2016, she earned her Bachelors of Science in Healthcare Administration, and in 2017 she obtained her Medical Billing and Coding Certification.
 She has been working through the Virginia Department for Aging and Rehabilitative Services as Personal Care Attendant for Emily McGrail since 2013.
 Morgan has been a volunteer with the Ms. Wheelchair Virginia Program for almost 5 years.
 Throughout her involvement in the program as a volunteer before, during, and after the annual galas; Morgan has become inspired to focus her educational and career goals toward a path that would give her a sense of purpose and joy while helping others.
 Morgan is excited to begin this new adventure with the Ms. Wheelchair Virginia program and looks forward to bringing new and exciting ideas to the program.

-When asked how be became involved in the program, he states, "My daughter Allyson has been in a wheelchair almost her entire life and was a first-time contestant in the 2016 Pageant.
+When asked how he became involved in the program, he states, "My daughter Allyson has been in a wheelchair almost her entire life and was a first-time contestant in the 2016 Pageant.
 I observed and greatly appreciated the comradery and dedication everyone involved had.
 Allyson learned a lot and I decided this organization was one I would be glad to help and be part of."

-Ross C. Hart, Board Vice-President
+Ross C. Hart, Board Vice-Chair

 Emily is from Snowville, VA and currently resides in Radford, VA.
 Upon graduation from Pulaski County High School